Fermium-co/jspm-transpilers-sample/README.md

 2. Run “npm install jspm --save” to install JSPM locally.
 3. Run “jspm init” Accept all default values, and choose typescript as a transpiler.
 4. Run “jspm install ts” to add JSPM Typescript plugin.
-5. Create a src folder and put index.ts into that.
+5. Create a src folder and create index.ts into that.
 Then write these configs in your config.js file:

 ```json
 typescriptOptions: {